Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Radiation constraint on particle acceleration in jets

 This implies that (e.g., \citealt{MuraseIoka2013}; \citealt{Sennoetal2016}; \citealt{Heetal2018})

-where $\tau_{\rm u}$, $n_{\rm u}$ and $l_{\rm u}$ are the optical depth , the proton number density (which is about equal to the electron number density) and the comoving size of the upstream region of the shock, respectively, and $\sigma_{\rm T}=6.65\times 10^{-25} \cm^{2}$ is the Thomson cross section for electron scattering. $C=1+2ln\Gamma_{\rm rel}^{2}$ is the possible effect of pair production \citep{Budniketal2010} and $\Gamma_{\rm rel}$ is the relative Lorentz factor between jet segments, which receives different values in the internal shock and collimation shock scenarios for cosmic ray acceleration (as will be explained in subsections \ref{subsec:InternalShock} and \ref{subsec:CollimationShock}).
+where $\tau_{\rm u}$, $n_{\rm u}$ and $l_{\rm u}$ are the optical depth , the proton number density (which is about equal to the electron number density) and the comoving size of the upstream region of the shock, respectively, and $\sigma_{\rm T}=6.65\times 10^{-25} \cm^{2}$ is the Thomson cross section for electron scattering. $C=1+2ln\Gamma_{\rm rel}^{2}$ is the possible effect of pair production \citep{Budniketal2010} and $\Gamma_{\rm rel}$ is the relative Lorentz factor between jet segments, which receives different values in the internal shock and collimation shock scenarios for cosmic ray acceleration (as we explain in subsections \ref{subsec:InternalShock} and \ref{subsec:CollimationShock}).
+The effect of pair production is especially relevant for relativistic flows where the pairs are produced in the upstream shock (e.g., \citealt{Kimuraetal2018}), although it might become small when the protons start to escape.